precice/tutorials/perpendicular-flap/README.md

 cd solid-fenics
 ./run.sh
 ```
-in order to use OpenFOAM and FeniCS for this test case.
+in order to use OpenFOAM and FEniCS for this test case.

 ## Post-processing